-Once, I was on YouTube and saw this episode of Tom Hanks and Meryl Streep on Ellen’s show where Tom Hanks enacts the famous line ‘Life is a box of chocolates’.
+Once, I was on YouTube and saw this episode featuring Tom Hanks and Meryl Streep on Ellen’s show where Tom Hanks enacts the famous line ‘Life is a box of chocolates’.
 The next thing I knew I was watching ‘Forrest Gump’.

 Certainly, Forrest Gump is strange; strange in a way that ‘The Curious Case of Benjamin Button’ and ‘The Great Gatsby’ are.
 Such stories cannot be ‘The Help’ which is like a telltale of a real-life situation.
-Forrest Gump is unusual, a bit slow at times but completely absorbing.
+Forrest Gump is unusual, a bit slow at times but absorbing.

 Once the movie was over, I was keen on reading the book.
 (Yes, I believe – books and movies happen to you as and when they decide so my TBR always goes for a toss.)

 The moment you open the book, you realize Mama never said ‘Life is a box of chocolates.
 You never know what you’re gonna get’.
 Rather, Forrest begins by saying, “LET ME SAY THIS: BEIN A IDIOT IS NO BOX OF CHOCOLATES”.
 The book was published in 1986 and the movie came out in 1994, and I think the movie was written on the premise that cognitive capabilities cannot be picturized with negativity.
-The hero of the movie, suffering from whatever condition, has to be the hero; he needs to bring happiness, laughter and the feeling of final victory.
+The hero of the movie suffering from whatever condition has to be the ‘hero’, he needs to bring happiness, laughter, and the feeling of final victory.

-In the book, you see Forrest grow infront of you; he is narrating his story to you.
+In the book, you see Forrest grow in front of you; he is narrating his story to you.
 It is an incredible story that even a local newspaper guy refuses to believe.
 The movie begins with Forrest Gump recounting his life’s tales to strangers waiting for their bus at a bus stop.
 And, he begins his story as a young kid with braces on his legs, the physical disability in addition to his low IQ.

 Forrest Gump is described as 6’6’’ tall and weighing 240 pounds in the book but then Tom Hanks made the character his own.
 As Hollywood stepped in to make movie on this book, it is said that the book sales skyrocketed.
-Yes, a brilliantly written and conceived book needed the movie to get the reader to reach ‘Forrest Gump’.
+Yes, a brilliantly written and conceived book needed the movie to get the readers to reach ‘Forrest Gump’.